Eddie-Kuo/Eddie-Kuo/README.md

 [![Gmail Badge](https://img.shields.io/badge/-eddiekuo97-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:eddiekuo97@gmail.com)](mailto:eddiekuo97@gmail.com)

 I'm a Full-stack Software Engineer with a passion in creating impactful applications for the everyday consumer.
 I enjoy working in diverse teams to implement and optimize solutions to complex problems 🤓
-- 💭 I’m currently working on implementing Ai functionality into my current apps
+- 💭 I’m currently working on an AI multi-functional generator Saas application.
-- 📚 I’m currently learning Typescript + Data Structures & Algorithms
+- 📚 I’m currently learning Typescript + Data Structures & Algorithms.
-- 🧑‍🤝‍🧑 I’m looking forward to collaborate on Fullstack projects and experimenting with new technologies.
+- 🧑‍🤝‍🧑 I’m looking forward to landing my first role as a software engineer.
-- 🎯 2023 Goals: To be more present
+- 🎯 2023 Goals: To be more present, worry less, trust the process.

 #### 📌 Tech Stack